zaidy2468/assessment/README.md

-First activate the virtual environment by
+**After cloning First activate the virtual environment by running following commands

 .venv\Scripts\activate (For Windows)
 source .venv/bin/activate (For Linux)

-To run spider ,
+#To run spider ,

-cd thegazette
-then
+#cd thegazette then

-scrapy crawl scraper
+#scrapy crawl scraper

-After fininshing the script there will be  csv file created containing the required data
+#After fininshing the script there will be  csv file created containing the required data